Cord Cutting Guides, News, and Reviews

 Stream truTV for free with fuboTV

-Stream truTV for free with Sling TV
+Stream truTV with Sling TV

 Determining which channels are in and which are out when you create a new skinny bundle must be a tricky thing.
 After all, not all of us like the same channels!
 Sling TV came up with a pretty clever solution to this conundrum, though: they decided to let all of their subscribers create a custom skinny bundle.

 Here's how it works: first, you sign up one (or both) of two base bundles.
 Then you'll add “Extras.”
 Extras are add-on bundles that offer small batches of like-minded channels on the cheap.
 Build a bundle with TruTV, and enjoy!
 You can read our review of Sling TV to learn more.